Albratoburner/Hackathon-relay-hack/README.md

-# RealyHack — Intelligent Candidate Ranking Subsystem
+# RealyHack: Intelligent Candidate Ranking Subsystem

 This repository contains a database-centric subsystem for staffing software focused on candidate sourcing, screening, shortlisting and assignment ranking.
 The project is implemented with Laravel (PHP) and MS SQL Server stored procedures that accept and return JSON payloads for business logic.